joshADE/react-week-schedulr/README.md

         closedDaysTimes={closedDaysTimes}
         eventsOverlap
-        maxVerticalPrecision={360}  // max time in minutes an event can span verticalPrecision={5} // min time in minutes an event can span visualGridVerticalPrecision={120} // grid incriments in minutes
+        maxVerticalPrecision={360}  // max time in minutes an event can span verticalPrecision={30} // min time in minutes an event can span visualGridVerticalPrecision={120} // grid incriments in minutes
+        showVerticalPrecisionMarkers // show markers
         originDate={originDate}
       />